-- (q) For any week of unemployment on the basis of services performed by the individual in any capacity and under any of the circumstances described in subsection (i), (j), (k) or (o) which are provided to or on behalf of an educational institution, as defined in subsection (v) of K.S.A.
-44-703, and amendments thereto, while the individual is in the employ of an employer which is a governmental entity, Indian tribe or any employer described in section 501(c)(3) of the federal internal revenue code of 1986 which is exempt from income under section 501(a) of the code. - (r) For any week in which an individual is registered at and attending an established school, training facility or other educational institution, or is on vacation during or between two successive academic years or terms.
-An individual shall not be disqualified for benefits as provided in this subsection provided: - (1) The individual was engaged in full-time employment concurrent with the individual's school attendance; or - (2) the individual is attending approved training as defined in subsection (s) of K.S.A.
-44-703, and amendments thereto; or - (3) the individual is attending evening, weekend or limited day time classes, which would not affect availability for work, and is otherwise eligible under subsection (c) of K.S.A.
-44-705, and amendments thereto. - (s) For any week with respect to which an individual is receiving or has received remuneration in the form of a back pay award or settlement.
+- (q) For any week of unemployment on the basis of services performed by the individual in any capacity and under any of the circumstances described in subsection (i), (j), (k) or (o) which are provided to or on behalf of an educational institution, as defined in K.S.A.
+44-703(v), and amendments thereto, while the individual is in the employ of an employer which is a governmental entity, Indian tribe or any employer described in section 501(c)(3) of the federal internal revenue code of 1986 which is exempt from income under section 501(a) of the code. - (r) For any week in which an individual is registered at and attending an established school, training facility or other educational institution, or is on vacation during or between two successive academic years or terms.
+An individual shall not be disqualified for benefits as provided in this subsection provided: - (1) The individual was engaged in full-time employment concurrent with the individual's school attendance; - (2) the individual is attending approved training as defined in K.S.A.
+44-703(s), and amendments thereto; or - (3) the individual is attending evening, weekend or limited day time classes, which would not affect availability for work, and is otherwise eligible under K.S.A.
+44-705(c), and amendments thereto. - (s) For any week with respect to which an individual is receiving or has received remuneration in the form of a back pay award or settlement.
 The remuneration shall be allocated to the week or weeks in the manner as specified in the award or agreement, or in the absence of such specificity in the award or agreement, such remuneration shall be allocated to the week or weeks in which such remuneration, in the judgment of the secretary, would have been paid. - (1) For any such weeks that an individual receives remuneration in the form of a back pay award or settlement, an overpayment will be established in the amount of unemployment benefits paid and shall be collected from the claimant. - (2) If an employer chooses to withhold from a back pay award or settlement, amounts paid to a claimant while they claimed unemployment benefits, such employer shall pay the department the amount withheld.
 With respect to such amount, the secretary shall have available all of the collection remedies authorized or provided in K.S.A.
-44-717, and amendments thereto. - (t) If the individual has been discharged for failing a preemployment drug screen required by the employer and if such discharge occurs not later than seven days after the employer is notified of the results of such drug screen.
-The disqualification shall begin the day following the separation and shall continue until after the individual becomes reemployed and has had earnings from insured work of at least three times the individual's determined weekly benefit amount. - (u) If the individual was found not to have a disqualifying adjudication or conviction under K.S.A.
-39-970, and amendments thereto, or K.S.A.
-65-5117, and amendments thereto, was hired and then was subsequently convicted of a disqualifying felony under K.S.A.
-39-970, and amendments thereto, or K.S.A.
-65-5117, and amendments thereto, and discharged pursuant to K.S.A.
-39-970, and amendments thereto, or K.S.A.
-65-5117, and amendments thereto.
-The disqualification shall begin the day following the separation and shall continue until after the individual becomes reemployed and has had earnings from insured work of at least three times the individual's determined weekly benefit amount. - Sec.
-6. K.S.A.
-2012 Supp.
-44-709 is hereby amended to read as follows: 44-709. (a) Filing.
-Claims for benefits shall be made in accordance with rules and regulations adopted by the secretary.
-The secretary shall furnish a copy of such rules and regulations to any individual requesting them.
-Each employer shall post and maintain printed statements furnished by the secretary without cost to the employer in places readily accessible to individuals in the service of the employer. - (b) Determination.
-(1) Except as otherwise provided in this subsection (b)(1) paragraph, a representative designated by the secretary, and hereinafter referred to as an examiner, shall promptly examine the claim and, on the basis of the facts found by the examiner, shall determine whether or not the claim is valid.
-If the examiner determines that the claim is valid, the examiner shall determine the first day of the benefit year, the weekly benefit amount and the total amount of benefits payable with respect to the benefit year.
-If the claim is determined to be valid, the examiner shall send a notice to the last employing unit who shall respond within 10 days by providing the examiner all requested information including all information required for a decision under K.S.A.
-44-706, and amendments thereto.
-The information may be submitted by the employing unit in person at an employment office of the secretary or by mail, by telefacsimile machine or by electronic mail.
-If the required information is not submitted or postmarked within a response time limit of 10 days after the examiner's notice was sent, the employing unit shall be deemed to have waived its standing as a party to the proceedings arising from the claim and shall be barred from protesting any subsequent decisions about the claim by the secretary, a referee, the board of review or any court, except that the employing unit's response time limit may be waived or extended by the examiner or upon appeal, if timely response was impossible due to excusable neglect.
-In any case in which the payment or denial of benefits will be determined by the provisions of subsection (d) of K.S.A.
-44-706, and amendments thereto, the examiner shall promptly transmit the claim to a special examiner designated by the secretary to make a determination on the claim after the investigation as the special examiner deems necessary.
-The parties shall be promptly notified of the special examiner's decision and any party aggrieved by the decision may appeal to the referee as provided in subsection (c).
-The claimant and the claimant's most recent employing unit shall be promptly notified of the examiner's or special examiner's decision.
+44-717, and amendments thereto.